jiawei-zhang-a/Pendulum-beta/doc/DOCUMENTATION.md

 }
 ```

-The way to achieve this kind of parsing is by resolving the associativity of each of the symbols, and reording the variables, constants
+The way to achieve this kind of parsing is by resolving the associativity of each of the symbols, and reordering the variables, constants
 and operators.
 #### Shunting yard algorithm
 An enhanced version of the shunting yard algorithm will be utilized for the task of recursive parsing.
 The key idea behind it is that